Nancy Azara: Exhibitions

-Her most recent exhibition, Ink: New Print was at the Brooklyn Gallery through January 31- February 29, 2020.
+Her most recent exhibition, Ink: New Print was at the Brooklyn Gallery through January 31 – February 29, 2020.
 This exhibition shows the rapid changes of printmaking through the last three decades, including technological developments and modes of production.

 Awards

 Azara received a fellowship from the Civitella Ranieri Foundation, Umbertide, Italy (2010); an Elan Lifetime Achievement Award from the Women's Studio Center (2004); a Chikraniketan Fellowship, Kovalam Junction, Kerala, South India (2001); a Bogliasco Foundation Fellowship, Genoa, Italy (2000) and a Susan B. Anthony Award from the National Organization for Women (NOW) (1994), among others.

 In 2002, Azara authored the book Spirit Taking Form: Making a Spiritual Practice of Making Art.

 Teaching

-Azara continues to teach workshops based on her development of “The Consciousness-Raising, Visual Diaries, Art Making” workshop at NYFAI.
-She also co-organizes REPRESENT, a series of inter-generational dialogues to encourage discussion across generations about contemporary issues, for women in the arts and feminism(s) in the arts.
+Azara continued to teach workshops based on her development of “The Consciousness-Raising, Visual Diaries, Art Making” workshop at NYFAI.
+She also co-organized REPRESENT, a series of inter-generational dialogues to encourage discussion across generations about contemporary issues, for women in the arts and feminism(s) in the arts.
 The topics originate from the participants.
 Questions have included: What is feminist art?
 How should it be historicized?
 Personal definitions of “power” in your art, in life?
 How do you see yourself within the canon of white male artists?
 Everyone is welcome.
 She co-presented a paper on the topic with Katie Cercone at the 2012 CAA Conference in Los Angeles, "Necessary Positions: Intergenerational collaboration in feminist art and activism" and a panel Recovering a Lost Cultural Herstory 1969–1982: NYC Feminist Artists Speak Out, organized by Nancy Azara, Marjorie Kramer and Kay Turner with Prof. Aseel Sawalha, PhD, Assoc.
 Prof. of Anthropology at Fordham University.